 Dean Sherry, Ph.D.

-The Biomedical & Molecular Imaging Track within the BME Graduate Program is designed to prepare students with an undergraduate degree in engineering, chemistry, physics, biochemistry, or related physical science in development and application of cutting edge imaging technologies, molecular imaging probes, and image processing techniques.
+The Biomedical & Molecular Imaging Track within the BME Graduate Program is designed for students with an undergraduate degree in engineering, chemistry, physics, biochemistry, or related physical science.
+The track emphasizes the development and application of cutting-edge imaging technologies, molecular imaging probes, and image processing techniques.
 Through coursework, seminars, journal clubs, and their own research, students in the BMI Track will be exposed to a wide range of traditional and emerging imaging methodologies.

-The current BMI faculty consists of basic scientists, biomedical engineers, and clinicians interested in developing new imaging methodologies in both basic and clinical research at scales ranging from the molecular level to whole body imaging.
+The current BMI faculty consists of basic scientists, biomedical engineers, and clinicians interested in developing new imaging methodologies in both basic and clinical research at scales ranging from the molecular level to the whole body.
 Examples of current NIH-funded research projects include:

 - Novel applications of noninvasive imaging including MRI, MRS, SPECT, PET, ultrasound, and optical imaging